JoveSystems/learn-pandas-in-y-minutes/README.md

-Learn Pandas in Y Minutes
+## Learn Pandas in Y Minutes

-Work in progress.
-ETC Jan 2018.
+A Pandas guide in the style of [learnxinyminutes](https://learnxinyminutes.com/).
-Pandas in the style of [learnxinyminutes](https://learnxinyminutes.com/).
+Notebook contains an intro/refresher and a sample data analysis.